Aqu1nt/ng-next/README.md

 ```

 ### Utility decorators
-Those decorators should only be used on controllers and services,
+Those decorators should only be used on controllers and services.
-on services ng-next will use the $rootScope as scope for @On, @Watch and so on...
+For services ng-next will use the $rootScope as the scope for @On, @Watch etc.

 ```javascript
 import {Inject, Controller, Init, Destroy, On, Watch, WatchCollection, Debounce}